HyunJin-Hena-Ahn/E-commerce-Shipping-Data-Analysis/README.md

 ## Executive Summary

 The analysis revealed several key insights into shipping delays and performance.
-- **Delay Rates and Discounts:** Shipments with discounts above 10% experienced 100% delays, indicating a significant operational bottleneck for these shipments.
+- **Delay Rates and Discounts:** Shipments with discounts above 10% experienced 100% delays, indicating a significant operational bottleneck.
+These delays may stem from the bulk processing of discounted items and inadequate prioritization strategies.
-- **High-Importance Products:** Contrary to expectations, high-importance products faced the highest delay rates across all shipping modes, highlighting the challenges in prioritizing critical shipments.
+- **High-Importance Products:** Contrary to expectations, high-priority products face the highest delays across Ship and Road modes, highlighting the challenges in prioritizing critical shipments.
-- **Mode and Warehouse Block Impact:** Specific warehouse blocks and shipping modes exhibited higher delay rates for high-importance products, suggesting areas for operational improvements.
+- **Mode and Warehouse Block Impact:** Specific warehouse blocks and shipping modes exhibited higher delay rates for high-importance products, suggesting areas for operational improvements.In Road Mode (Block A), high-priority products experience delays of up to 81%, the highest across all combinations.
+In Ship Mode (Block B), High-priority products face 72% delays, further emphasizing inefficiencies in Ship mode operations.

 The insights are aimed at identifying areas for process optimization, improving shipment efficiency, and recommending changes on shipping operations to enhance performance.
 ## Insights Deep Dive